qichilu/dy-en/content/services/consulting.md

 ---
 description: ""
-featured_image: ""
+featured_image: "images/consulting.png"
 tags: [service]
 title: "Technology Solution Consulting Service"
+weight: 10
 ---

 Through our vast experience and wealth of IT industry knowledge, Duyan will identify the solution you are looking for.
-Through technology evaluation, selection, design, and implementation, Duyan ensures that the solution you select meets both your needs and your budget.
+Through technology evaluation, selection, design, and implementation, Duyan ensures that the solution you select meets both your needs and your budget. <!--more-->

 Architecture and Design
 ---